r-bakes/smol/README.md

 **A:** Early 2024 my friends and I discovered a bug (feature?) in groupMe.
 If you make your name a link then content preview is activated whenever someone trys to "@" you.

+There appears to be a size limit for profile names however, so many of my friends and my favorite links would not work.
 To get around this limitation, I developed a tinyURL service to create a small enough URL such that it could be my profile name on GroupMe.
 The application is an API hosted on GCP cloud run built using FastAPI that sends a 302 redirect if the id of the url matches a record in a NoSQL database (Firestore).

 ### Key Features
 - **URL Shortening:** Convert a standard URL into a brief, unique link.